Business and Legal Resources

 Sweet Relief Musicians' Fund, financial assistance to all types of career musicians struggling to make ends meet while facing illness, disability, or age-related problems.

-The Dramatists Guild Fund awards one-time emergency grants to individual playwrights, lyricists and composers in need of temporary financial assistance due to unexpected illness or extreme hardship.
+The Dramatists Guild Foundation awards one-time emergency grants to individual playwrights, lyricists and composers in need of temporary financial assistance due to unexpected illness or extreme hardship.

 Directors Guild Foundation, a labor organization that represents the creative and economic rights of directors and members of the directorial team working in film, television, commercials, documentaries, news, sports and new media.
 It provides no interest, confidential loans to Guild members in good standing who are in need of emergency financial assistance.

 LEF Foundation, New England supports the creation of new work by documentary filmmakers, living in the region.